ansible/ansible-container/docs/rst/container_yml/template.rst

 the variable file is used to template ``container.yml``.

 Since default variable values are already available in ``container.yml`` this might not seem very useful.
-Consider, however, that all of the Jinja control structures and filters are available in a variable file.
+Consider, however, that all of the Jinja control structures and filters are available in a variable file as well.
 That means given the following variable file:

 .. code-block:: yaml